lbechberger/ML4NLP/doku_in_progress.md

 ### Classifier selection

 We decided to use the classifiers random forest and maximum entropy because these classifier yielded the best results when ran on the dataset (without hyperparameter tuning).
 Afterwards we ran a grid search on the random forest concerning the following parameters: n_estimators, max_features, max_depth, min_samples_split, min_samples_leaf, bootstrap, but the grid search never came to an end.
 So, we dropped some parameters of the grid search, namely min_samples_split, min_samples_leaf, bootstrap and came to a score not higher than the score using the default parameters.
-Shame on the grid search.

 ### Evaluating the classifier's performance